 TBB actively promotes sustainability and climate governance in order to accomplish its sustainability strategies.
 Director performance evaluation is conducted every year according to the Board of Directors Performance Evaluation Guidelines.
 Sustainability topics, including the environment, provide an important basis for evaluating the performance of the Sustainable Development Committee.
 The result is linked to director remuneration in order to connect a director's responsibilities and performance effectively with the sustainability strategies and development plans in an effort to shape a culture of accountability.
-TBB will continue to push for an integration mechanism for executive management remuneration and sustainability and climate performance and inclusion of ESG performance indicators in executive management performance evaluation.
+TBB will continue to push for an integration mechanism for executive management remuneration and sustainability and climate performance evaluation.